arcee-ai/mergekit/docs/create_a_merge_method.md

 tensor and state-dict callers must perform any alignment themselves.

 Kernel execution disables ambient autocast so input dtype and method-specific precision choices determine the arithmetic.
+Linear and SLERP use float32 for float16, bfloat16, and float32 inputs, and float64 for float64 inputs.
+Linear accumulates into one buffer and normalizes before casting back to the input dtype.
-Linear accumulates weighted inputs into one float64 accumulator, divides by the float64 coefficient sum when normalized, then casts the result to the aligned input dtype.
-A zero coefficient sum is rejected when normalization is enabled.
-Using float64 for both sums reduces errors from nearly cancelling weights without special cases.
+A zero coefficient sum in the working precision is rejected when normalization is enabled; nearly cancelling weights can lose accuracy.
+This is ordinary floating-point arithmetic, without special handling for cancellation.
 CPU execution may additionally cast the current input internally; no full-precision copy of every input is retained.

 The kernel receives a tuple of N tensors shaped `[B, *weight_shape]` and returns